Ircama/ELM327-emulator/README.md

 scenario Auris
 ```

-To help configuring the emulator, autocompletion is allowed (by pressing TAB) with UNIX systems when prompting the `merge` command, including the `merge` argument.
+To help to configure the emulator, autocompletion is allowed (by pressing TAB) with UNIX systems when prompting the `merge` command, including the `merge` argument.
 Also variables and keywords like `scenario` accept autocompletion, including the `scenario` argument.

 A merged scenario can be removed via `del emulator.ObdMessage['<name of the scenario to be removed>']`.